Pattern Matching - C# Guide

 This change demonstrates a few important points about the new syntax.
 First,

-labels can be applied to one switch
+multiple case labels can be applied to one switch section.
+The statement

-expression is either a circle or a square with 0 area, the
+if the switch expression is either a circle or a square with 0 area, the

 method returns the constant 0.

-This example introduces two different variables in the two case
+This example introduces two different variables in the two case labels

-block.
-Notice that the statements in this switch
+for the first switch block.
+Notice that the statements in this switch block

-don't use either the variables c
+don't use either the variables c (for the circle) or s (for the square).

-Neither of those variables is definitely assigned in this switch
+Neither of those variables is definitely assigned in this switch block.

 If either of these cases match, clearly one of the variables has been assigned.